 Myth #5: Paying off debt too quickly can hurt your credit score.

 This is more of a partial myth.
 The argument here is that if you repay your debt quickly, you’ll have fewer on-time payments recorded on your credit report.
-While this may be true for installment loans, such as auto loans or mortgages, it’s always in your best interest to repay outstanding debts as quickly as possible.
+While this may be true for installment loans, such as auto loans, mortgages, or even beginner loans. it’s always in your best interest to repay outstanding debts as quickly as possible.
 Doing so will improve your overall financial well-being and cause you to pay less interest.

 Fortunately, you can still log on-time payments and boost your credit score even if you paid off your installment loan(s) early.
 Again, use a credit card to make small purchases throughout the month that you can easily repay on time.
 Repeating this process monthly will help improve your credit score without paying unnecessary interest charges.